iterorganization/SimDB/docs/design.md

 run and where the simulation files will be retrieved from when they are pushed to the remote system.
-4. The Remote REST API: The remote API which processes requests from the user CLI tool to receive pushed simulations and store them ready for validation and publishing.
+4. The Remote REST API: The remote API which processes requests from the user CLI to receive pushed simulations and store them ready for validation and publishing.
 5. The Staging Directory: The location the pushed simulation files are transferred to while waiting for validation.